Mistakes that Are Aging Your Eyes

 - Not removing makeup well.

 If you habitually sleep without removing your makeup, you are inviting a whole host of problems.
-These include acne flare-ups and clogging of the pores as well as fine wrinkle and creases to appear on the face.
+These include acne flare-ups and clogging of the pores as well as fine wrinkles and creases to appear on the face.

 Similarly, another problem is removing makeup too roughly.
 Forcefully scrubbing the face agitates and damages the skin thereby making it easier for wrinkles to appear.
 Makeup should be removed softly with slow deliberate movements.